 4) How much power do you need?
 There is a detailed guide to calculating your power needs below.
 Always make sure to allow a safety margin!

-Domestic generators are designed to be used for back-up power during storms or power line maintenance, for providing small quantities of easily portable power – say for power tools, camping or other hobby use.
-They tend to be light, portable, durable and usually only boast modest fuel capacities.
+Domestic generators are designed to be used for BACKUP power during storms or power line maintenance, for providing small quantities of easily portable power – say for power tools, camping, or other hobby use.
+They tend to be light, portable, AND durable and usually only boast modest fuel capacities.
 They are perfect for camping or garden use, or to keep the lights on when the national grid can’t, but you wouldn’t use one to run heavy equipment or a whole store.

-If you plan to use a genset commercially, or to rely on it for power pretty much every day in any capacity, you really need a professional grade genset.
+If you plan to use a genset commercially or rely on it for power pretty much every day in any capacity, you really need a PROFESSIONAL-GRADE genset.
 They also come with long-term, commercial use warranties, so you know you can rely on them to keep your business running or for any truly important purpose.

-We also offer a series of midrange professional grade gensets which feature full commercial warranties, but are at a lower price point and better suited for backup power or more sporadic commercial use.
+We also offer a series of midrange PROFESSIONAL-GRADE gensets THAT feature full commercial warranties but are at a lower price point and better suited for backup power or more sporadic commercial use.

 which diesel generator do I need: